 ACCT 110, 223, 225, 235, 236, 320, 344, 345, 436, 440, 441, 443; BUS 228, 238, 244; ECON 110 and 111; MATH 123.

-The following courses, when scheduled as W courses, count toward the writing intensive requirement: ACCT 440 and 442.
+The following courses, when scheduled as W courses, count toward the Writing Requirement: ACCT 440 and 442.

 PERSONAL FINANCIAL PLANNING

 An introductory course in recording, classifying, summarizing, and interpreting the basic business transaction.
-Problems of classification and interpretation of accounts and preparation of financial statements are studied.
+Emphasizes problems of classification and interpretation of accounts and preparation of financial statements.